 Students are allowed to work on campus through part-time student employment and through federal and state work-study.
 In general, the students must be classified as regular, degree-seeking students.
 To work through part-time student employment, the student must be enrolled full time.
 To work through the federal or state work-study program, the student must have qualified for an award from one of these funds when awarded financial aid.
-The Career Services/Student Affairs staff can assist the student with finding a position through Handshake at: https://nmt.joinhandshake.com/.
+The Career Services/Student Affairs staff can assist the student with finding a position through Handshake.
 Before beginning work, a student must complete a Student Work Authorization form and I-9.
 The student can pick up the work authorization form in the Financial Aid Office.
-More details regarding student employment can be found in the Student Employment Handbook located at:
+More details regarding student employment can be found in the Student Employment Handbook.